 Shubshri started performing at a young age, learning classical Indian dance, ballet and violin.
-It wasn’t until high school that she discovered her passion for musical theatre.

 She has performed the roles of Miss Dorothy in Thoroughly Modern Millie, Gertrude McFuzz in Seussical the Musical and Olive Ostrovsky in The 25th Annual Putnam County Spelling Bee.